filakhtov/gentoo-use-docs/app-portage/gemato.md

 This flag is required for Portage tree verification feature.

+### pretty-log
+Pull in the [dev-python/rich](../dev-python/rich.md) package as a dependency to enable pretty log output.

+It is safe to disable this flag.

 ### test
 Execute the `setup.py test` command when the main build is completed.
 Run a test suite provided with the source code.
 This will extend a build time.